aplteam/MarkAPL/Docs/LeanPubExtensions.md

 dropLeadingBlanks←{(∨\' '≠⍵)/⍵}
 ~~~

-Note that in the code block above the `leanpub-*-insert` strings show, meaning that they have not been processed.
+Note that in the code block above the `leanpub-*-insert` strings both show and have no effect, meaning that they have not been processed.
 This is because there is an escape character (`\`) in front of them in the document itself.

-This shows as:
+Without the escape character this would have been the result:

 ~~~
 life←{↑1 ⍵∨.∧3 4=+/,¯1 0 1∘.⊖¯1 0 1∘.⌽⊂⍵)